fsziegler/Configurations/Configure EC2 for LAMP Usage.md

  * `sudo nano /etc/fstab`
    * Append `bindfs#/var/www/html/app1 /home/fred/websites/app1 fuse force-user=fred,force-group=fred,create-for-user=www-data,create-for-group=www-data,create-with-perms=0770,chgrp-ignore,chown-ignore,chmod-ignore 0 0` & save & close
  * `mount /home/fred/websites/app1` (system will do this at boot time)

+**How to Make a Web Page Talk to Another Process on the Web Server**

 To have a PHP script run an executable that communicates with another executable on the server, such as the interprocess communication client (kicked off by the script) talking to the ipc server in https://github.com/fsziegler/cs-ipc:
  * Assume that the client and server are run using `boost-ipc001 -c` and `boost-ipc001 -s &`, respectively